The h-principle fails for prelegendrians in corank 2 fat distributions: Introduction

 \subsection{Fat manifolds and prelegendrians}

 Let $M^n$ be a smooth manifold.
-The space of co-oriented hyperplanes in $M$ is $\S T^*M$, while the space of hyperplanes in $M$ is $\P T^*M$.
-These manifolds carry canonical contact structures $( \S T^*M, \xi_\can)$ and $(\P T^*M,\xi_\can)$ known as the space of co-oriented contact elements, and contact elements.
-These contact manifolds are typical examples of \emph{Legendrian fibrations} and fit in a commuting diagram
+Let $\S T^*M$ be the space of co-oriented hyperplanes and $\P T^*M$ the unoriented version.
+These manifolds carry canonical contact structures $( \S T^*M, \xi_\can)$ and $(\P T^*M,\xi_\can)$, known as the spaces of (co-oriented) contact elements.
+They are examples of \emph{Legendrian fibrations} and fit in a commuting diagram